 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

-Time frame: From date of first dose of study drug to the date of first documentation of disease progression or death, whichever occurs first (up to approximately 3 years)
+Time frame: From date of first dose of study treatment to the date of first documentation of disease progression or death, whichever occurs first (up to approximately 3 years)